auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/testing_courseware.rst

 multiple choice question, until you :ref:`publish the change<Publish a Unit>`.

 .. note::
-  **Preview Changes** in not available when the unit's state is :ref:`Published`, because in this case the preview and live version are exactly the same.
+  **Preview Changes** in not available when the unit's state is :ref:`Published and Live`, because in this case the preview and live version are exactly the same.
 You can view the live course to see the published content.

 .. _View Your Live Course: